Impressions from Day 13 of Seahawks’ training camp: Backup RBs are put to work, a free agent WR makes a move, and more

 I noted Sunday that the offensive lines appeared to be taking hold following Thursday’s game and with injuries to Jamarco Jones and Isaiah Battle knocking those two players out for a while — Jones for an extended time.

-The number one line Monday was the same as it has been for each of the previous 12 practices and Thursday’s game and for now should likely just be considered the starting line — Duane Brown, Ethan Pocic, Justin Britt, D.J.
+The number one line Monday was the same as it has been for each of the previous 12 practices and Thursday’s game and for now should likely just be considered the starting line: Duane Brown, Ethan Pocic, Justin Britt, D.J.
 Fluker and Germain Ifedi.

 The number two line on Monday was also stable throughout, going from left to right, George Fant, Rees Odhiambo, Joey Hunt, Jordan Roos and Willie Beavers.